Allora, Queensland: Education

-Allora P-10 State School is a government primary and secondary (Prep-10) school for boys and girls at 21 Warwick Street (28.0361°S 151.9861°E).
+Allora State School is a government primary and secondary (Prep–10) school for boys and girls at 21 Warwick Street (28.0361°S 151.9861°E).
 In 2017, the school had an enrolment of 250 students with 23 teachers (19 full-time equivalent) and 18 non-teaching staff (12 full-time equivalent).
 It includes a special education program.

-St Patrick's School is a Catholic primary (Prep-6) school for boys and girls at 35 Arnold Street (28.0357°S 151.9780°E).
+St Patrick's School is a Catholic primary (Prep–6) school for boys and girls at 35 Arnold Street (28.0357°S 151.9780°E).
 In 2017, the school had an enrolment of 79 students with 8 teachers (6 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

 For secondary schooling to Year 12, the nearest government secondary schools are Clifton State High School in Clifton to the north-west and Warwick State High School in Warwick to the south-east.

 Amenities

 The Southern Downs Regional Council operates a public library in Allora at 78 Herbert Street.

 The Allora branch of the Queensland Country Women's Association meets at 51 Warwick Street.